ijudge-hub/ia-codyssey/docs/03-system-design.md

 The assistant generates:

-1. Email Subject
+1. Subject
-2. Email Body
+2. Email
-3. Recommended Writing Strategy
+3. Reasoning
-4. Missing Information (if clarification is required)
+4. Clarification Questions (if required)

 ---